 This easy shepherd’s pie is a quick twist on the classic recipe that’s hearty, comforting and delicious!
 Makes a great weeknight dish that will become an instant favorite!

-When I think of comfort food, I immediately think of shepherd’s pie or chicken pot pie.
+When I think of comfort food, I immediately think of shepherd’s pie or homemade pot pie.
 Both are so warm, hearty and full of rich flavors.
 This recipe is a bit easier to whip up than a homemade pot pie, which makes it perfect for when you’re craving something comforting but don’t want to spend much time in the kitchen.

 Shepherd’s pie has been a favorite dish of mine for years.
 This isn’t your traditional recipe, but I prefer it.
 I remember making this meal with my grandma as a little girl.
 I would always sneak bites of the mashed potatoes.
 They’re my favorite!
 She didn’t care.
 I remember her whispering to me “throw in more butter…throw in some cream.” ;)